Aliases for ADCYAP1 Gene

 GeneCards Summary for ADCYAP1 Gene

-ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1 (Pituitary)) is a Protein Coding gene.
-Diseases associated with ADCYAP1 include post-traumatic stress disorder and chronic fatigue syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and neuropeptide hormone activity.
+ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1) is a Protein Coding gene.
+Diseases associated with ADCYAP1 include post-traumatic stress disorder and sudden infant death syndrome.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include receptor binding and receptor signaling protein activity.
 An important paralog of this gene is VIP.

 UniProtKB/Swiss-Prot for ADCYAP1 Gene